 Edward Odeh, Band Director

-Edward Odeh is currently in his second year as Band Director at Dulles Middle School.
+Edward Odeh is currently in his third year as Band Director at Dulles Middle School.
 Mr. Odeh teaches the Honor Band, beginning brass and percussion classes, and assists with the Symphonic Band.
 Under his leadership, the Dulles Middle School Band continues its long tradition of musical excellence, earning UIL Sweepstakes Awards, “Best in Class” at the 2019 Tompkins High School Falcon Fest, and advancing to the area level in the TMEA Honor Band competition.
 Previously, Mr. Odeh spent nine years as Assistant Band Director at Sartartia Middle School where he conducted the Symphonic Band and Concert Band, assisted with the Wind Ensemble, and taught beginner brass and percussion classes.
 During his tenure, the band program at Sartartia Middle School experienced great success.
 He led his Symphonic Band students to consistent UIL Sweepstakes Awards, 1st division ratings at local festivals, and multiple “Best in Class” awards at Director’s Choice Showcase of Music festivals.

 Mr. Odeh’s passion for music began in Baytown, TX when he was introduced to the trumpet in his middle school band program.
 He received his Bachelor’s degree in Music Education from Baylor University in 2008.
 There he studied trumpet under Professor Wiff Rudd and jazz under Professor Alex Parker.
 At Baylor, he was a member of the Symphonic Band, Wind Ensemble, Symphony Orchestra, Jazz Ensemble and the Golden Wave Marching Band.
 Mr. Odeh continued his education earning a Master’s of Educational Administration from the University of Houston-Victoria in 2015.
 Mr. Odeh is a member of the Texas Music Educators Association and Texas Band Masters Association.